-(1) Data as of January 31, 2019.
-(2) Summer net max capability reflects net summer rating for CPS owned plants.
-(3) Current net summer electric rating (MWe) for CPS' share of STP1 & 2.
-(4) Spruce2 generator was replaced in January 2019.
-The generator has a reactive power limitation that is not expected to impact full loan capability during summer operations, and repairs are planned for the fall 2019.
+- Data as of January 31, 2019.
+Summer net max capability reflects net summer rating for CPS owned plants. - (3) Current net summer electric rating (MWe) for CPS' share of STP1 & 2. - (4) Spruce2 generator was replaced in January 2019.
+The generator has a reactive power limitation that is not expected to impact full loan capability during summer operations, and repairs are planned for the first quarter 2020.

-(5) Deely Plant (840 MW capability) was deactivated (mothballed) at the end of calendar year 2018.
-(6) "CT" stands for "Combustion Turbine".
-Plants renamed MBL (Milton B. Lee) CT as of March 6, 2014.
-(7) The Rio Nogales Plant was commissioned in 2002 and purchased by CPS Energy on April 9, 2012.

-(8) Solar PV capacity is reported on an alternating current (AC) nameplate basis.
+(5) Deely Plant (840 MW capability) was deactivated (mothballed) at the end of calendar year 2018. - (6) "CT" stands for "Combustion Turbine".
+Plants renamed MBL (Milton B. Lee) CT as of March 6, 2014. - (7) The Rio Nogales Plant was commissioned in 2002 and purchased by CPS on April 9, 2012.
+(8) Solar PV capacity is reported on an alternating current (AC) nameplate basis. - (9) Desert Sky Wind Farm capacity updated to better reflect contracted nameplate capacity after turbine uprate. - (10) Community Solar pilot project "CFC Beck" added to CPS renewable portfolio table to align with other corporate reporting.

-Renewable Resources.
+Renewable Resources